Ervin Bulku: Sepahan

-On 21 July 2012, Bulku signed a one-year contract with Iranian champions Sepahan F.C., joining there another fellow Albanian player Xhevahir Sukaj, who had come in the team early on January.
+On 21 July 2012, Bulku signed a one-year contract with Iranian champions Sepahan, joining fellow Albanian player Xhevahir Sukaj, who had arrived at the club earlier that year.

-He made it his debut on 29 August 2012, playing the full 90-minutes in the home victory 1–0 against Fajr Sepasi.
-Bulku scored his first goal for Sepahan on 6 April 2013 against Naft Tehran winning the match within the 3–1 result, were his goal was the opening of the match, scored in the 12th minute, also Bulku was sent off in the 41st minute after receiving his second yellow card as the first was received in the 12th minute for taking his shirt off after scored the goal.

-In his first season with Sepahan, he made twenty-one league appearances, scoring once.
-He also appeared five AFC Champions League matches.
+He made his debut on 29 August 2012, playing the full 90 minutes in a 1–0 home victory over Fajr Sepasi.
+In the 2012–13 Hazfi Cup, Bulku scored in the quarter-final against Sanat Naft on 9 January 2013, helping Sepahan to a 2–0 victory and a place in the semi-finals.
+Sepahan went on to win the competition, giving Bulku his first major honour outside Albania.
+He scored his first league goal for the club on 6 April 2013 in a 3–1 victory over Naft Tehran, opening the scoring in the 12th minute.
+He was booked for removing his shirt during the celebration and was sent off in the 41st minute after receiving a second yellow card.
+In his first season, Bulku made 21 league appearances and scored once, while also featuring in five AFC Champions League matches.

-In his second season with Sepahan, he made twenty six league appearances, failing to score.
-He did score once in the AFC Champions League, but Sepahan failed to get out of the group stage phase.
-In the 2012–13 Hazfi Cup Bulku scored once in the 1/4-finals on 9 January 2013 against Sanat Naft to open the way towards qualifying for the semifinals as the match finished in the 2–0 victory.
+In his second season, Bulku made 26 league appearances and scored once in the AFC Champions League, although Sepahan failed to progress beyond the group stage.

-In May 2014, Bulku declared that he left the club after the end of the 2-year contract.
+In May 2014, Bulku announced that he would leave the club following the expiration of his two-year contract.

 Return to Tirana

-On 5 June 2014, Tirana announced to have acquired Bulku as a free agent, with the veteran marking his return to the club after seven years.
-Nine days later, the transfer was made official and Bulku signed a two-year contract.
-However, he joined the team managed by Gugash Magani on 1 July when the summer transfer window officially begun.
-In August, team captain Erando Karabeci handed his captaincy to Bulku as a sign of respect of the veteran, and became the vice-captain instead.
+On 5 June 2014, Tirana announced the signing of Bulku as a free agent, marking his return to the club after seven years abroad.
+The transfer was made official nine days later, when he signed a two-year contract.
+He joined the squad managed by Gugash Magani on 1 July following the opening of the summer transfer window.
+In August, team captain Erando Karabeci handed him the captain's armband as a sign of respect, becoming vice-captain instead.

-Bulku made his first appearance of the season on 24 August, playing full-90 minutes in the opening championship match against Apolonia Fier, which ended in a 3–0 win at Qemal Stafa Stadium.
-He scored his first goal of the season on day three, netting a last-minute equalizer in a 1–1 away draw against Vllaznia Shkodër which was infamously marred by crowd trouble which saw 13 people arrested and both clubs' fans receiving lengthy stadium bans.
+He made his first appearance of the season on 24 August, playing the full 90 minutes in a 3–0 victory over Apolonia Fier in the opening league match at Qemal Stafa Stadium.
+He scored his only goal of the season on matchday three, netting a stoppage-time equaliser in a 1–1 away draw against Vllaznia Shkodër in a match marred by crowd trouble that resulted in arrests and stadium bans.

-He concluded his first season back in Albania by making 32 appearances between league and cup, also scoring once.
-Bulku played as a starter in Tirana's first three matches of 2015–16 season, but was injured and subsequently lost his place in the starting lineup, finishing his second season with only four league appearances.
+Bulku finished his first season back at Tirana with 32 appearances in all competitions and one goal.

+He started the first three matches of the 2015–16 season, but an injury caused him to lose his place in the starting lineup.
+He finished the campaign with four league appearances.